 - Serve with whipped cream and fruit.
 Wrap any leftovers airtight, and store at room temperature.

 When you add the mini chocolate chips to the recipe, be sure in the instructions to put to gently fold them in, not to stir!
 They're the last thing you add before putting the cake batter in the pan.

-If you need to make it dairy free as well, whipped coconut cream was a delightful topping alternative to traditional whipped cream.
+- If you need to make it dairy-free, whipped coconut cream was a delightful topping alternative to traditional whipped cream.